ChromiaProject/postchain-chromia/directory1-example/docs/README.md

 > **Note**: We recommend installing [direnv](https://direnv.net) to easily access all scripts in the scripts folder and the management console directly from path.

+## Prerequisites

+- docker
+- [direnv](https://direnv.net) (this is not mandatory but the examples will assume that all scripts are found on path)

 ## Setup

 Run the script `scripts/setup.sh` to initiate this project.